 Legal Analysis of Ostensible Subcontractors and Bid Protests

 Referencing its decisions in Size Appeal of Assessment and Training Solutions Consulting Corp., SBA No. SIZ-5421 (2012)and Size Appeal of HRCI-MPSC PASS, LLC, SBA No. SIZ-5500 (2013), the OHA dismissed this appeal.
 The reasoning is simple.
 The Air Force terminated this request before the OHA could consider whether the ostensible subcontractor rule was applicable to this situation.

-Essentially, this is a procedural matter.
+Essentially, this was a procedural matter.
 Once the Air Force terminated their request, the contracts and awards were also terminated.
-Without an active request or contract, there is nothing left for the OHA to review.
+Without an active request or contract, there was nothing left for the OHA to review.
 As a result, the OHA must dismiss the Bridgeway appeal.